daler/gffutils/doc/source/examples.rst

 Access
 ``````
+Note that the inferred genes have a source of "gffutils_derived":

 >>> print db["cr01.sctg102.wum.2.1"]  #doctest:+NORMALIZE_WHITESPACE
 Contig102	gffutils_derived	gene	1629	3377	.	-	.	gene_id "cr01.sctg102.wum.2.1";

+Get a report of the childrent of the gene:

 >>> for f in db.children("cr01.sctg102.wum.2.1", order_by='featuretype'):
 ...     print '{0.featuretype:>12}: {0.id}'.format(f)